GoogleCloudPlatform/anthos-service-mesh-samples/docs/canary-testing/README.md

 # Canary Testing

 ## Introduction
+Canary Testing is integral with testing when completing upgrades on your cluster.
+This directory covers 2 main cases when completing canary upgrades:

-In this example, we will learn how to Traffic Split to performa Canary deployment on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/)..
+* In `canary-service`, we will learn how to Traffic Split to perform a Canary deployment on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+* In `canary-cp`, we will learn how to safely complete a Control Plane Canary upgrade with ASM

 In this sample, `productcatalogservice-v2` introduces a 3-second [latency](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/src/productcatalogservice#latency-injection) into all server requests.
 We’ll show how to use Cloud Operations and ASM together to